 Book Five is basically one Continuity Nod after another.
 When Harry takes his exams, he reminisces over all the stuff he did and learned over the past five years.

-And the bronze dragon also makes its first appearance in The Demigod Files.
+The bronze dragon also makes its first appearance in The Demigod Files.

-Also, while shopping in Medea's shopping mall, a bronze breastplate that is corroded with acid is mentioned along with other merchandise belonging to deceased campers.
+While shopping in Medea's shopping mall, a bronze breastplate that is corroded with acid is mentioned along with other merchandise belonging to deceased campers.
 It likely belonged to Silena or Clarisse.

 The Armor coupled with Aphrodite's conversation with Piper doubles as Fridge Brilliance when you realize that Aphrodite was most likely referencing Silena when she held up the armor.